top of page

 I am a first-time mom.
 Can I have a homebirth?

 There is no need for you to have a "trial run" by giving birth for the first time in the hospital.
 What better time to plan your home birth than with your first baby?
 Labor tends to take longer when it is your first time, but it is especially rewarding to have your very first birth in the comfort of your own home.
+We also highly recommend you hire a doula to support you through this process!

 I want to have a homebirth, but I am afraid of the pain!
 What kind of pain relief can you offer at home?

 There are many factors which contribute to your perception of pain in labor.
 One of the biggest contributions is being in a place you are unfamiliar with.
 This is not at play when you stay home!
 Studies have shown that when you have a continuous support person in labor, your perception of pain is decreased and you are able to cope better, having higher success rates of natural births.
 Other things to help you cope with the intensity of labor include massage, hydrotherapy, and position changes.
-When you face the powers of labor, you may be suprised by what you are able to accomplish.
+When you face the powers of labor, you may be surprised by what you are able to accomplish.
 Your body is powerful and God designed birth to work!

 bottom of page